peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 *Decide the line-up* – how many teams will be presenting?
 Which ones should have multiple sessions to make it easier for everyone to attend?
 What teams can present simultaneously becuase there probably isn't much overlap in audiences?
 Build out a schedule like the one below to share in your invite:

 Depending on the number of teams and size of your context, you might want to set asside 3-4 hours with a solid break in between.
-You can also break up your OKR Fest over a few days.
+You can also break your OKR Fest over a few days.

 #### A sample line up: